SBG-Systems/sbg_ros2_driver/README.md

 The `sbg_device` node can subscribe to RTCM topics published by third party ROS2 modules.
 Incoming RTCM data are forwarded to the INS internal GNSS receiver to enable DGPS/RTK solutions.

- Disabled by default, set `rtcm.listen_rtcm` to `true` in .yaml config file to use this feature.
+ Disabled by default, set `rtcm.subscribe` to `true` in .yaml config file to use this feature.

 * **`/ntrip_client/rtcm`** [rtcm_msgs/Message](https://github.com/tilk/rtcm_msgs/blob/master/msg/Message.msg)